 To resolve this matter without the further expense, delay, and uncertainties of litigation, the Parties have reached a settlement that resolves all claims against PSI.
 The Settlement requires Defendant to pay money to the Settlement Class, as well as pay settlement administration expenses, attorneys’ fees and costs to Class Counsel, and an incentive award to the Class Representative, if approved by the Court.
 The Settlement is not an admission of wrongdoing by Defendant and does not imply that there has been, or would be, any finding that Defendant violated the law.
 Defendant denies that it violated BIPA and denies all liability, wrongdoing, or legal violations of any kind related to the claims and contentions asserted in this lawsuit.

-Object to the Settlement.
-If you are a Settlement Class Member, have not excluded yourself, and wish to object to the Settlement, you must file a timely written statement of objection with the Court.
-The objection must be filed with the Court no later than July 29, 2024.
-You must also mail a copy of your objection to the settlement administrator PSI BIPA Settlement, PO Box 2004, Chanhassen MN 55317-2004 and to Class Counsel (Stephan Zouras, LLC, 222 W. Adams Street, Suite 2020, Chicago, Illinois 60606), postmarked no later than July 29, 2024.
+Show Membership and Stay in the Settlement Class but Object to the Settlement.
+If you meet the Class Definition above and decide to stay in the Settlement Class rather than exclude yourself from the Settlement, you may object to any aspect of the Settlement.
+Your written objection must be timely filed with the Court no later than January 20, 2025.
+You must also mail a copy of your objection to the Settlement Administrator at PSI BIPA Settlement, P.O.
+Box 2004, Chanhassen, MN 55317-2004 and to Class Counsel (Stephan Zouras, LLC, 222 W. Adams Street, Suite 2020, Chicago, Illinois 60606), postmarked no later than January 20, 2025.
 Any objection to the proposed settlement must include your (a) full name, address, telephone number, and email address; (b) the case name and number of this lawsuit; (c) the basis for and an explanation of the objection; (d) a list of any other objections you have filed; (e) a statement of whether you are represented by counsel and, if so, a list of all objections filed by that counsel; (f) a statement of whether you intend to appear at the final approval hearing with or without counsel; and (g) your signature.
 If you hire an attorney in connection with making an objection, that attorney must also file with the Court a notice of appearance by the objection deadline.
 If you do hire your own attorney, you will be solely responsible for payment of any fees and expenses the attorney incurs on your behalf.
 If you exclude yourself from the Settlement, you cannot file an objection.

 Unless you exclude yourself from this Settlement, you will be considered a member of the Settlement Class, which means you give up any rights you currently have to sue PSI and Released Parties (as that term is defined in the Settlement Agreement) under BIPA.
 Giving up your legal claims is called a release.
 The precise terms of the release are in the Settlement Agreement, which is available in Important Case Documents, or may be requested from Class Counsel, the attorneys identified below who represent the Settlement Class.
 Unless you formally exclude yourself from this Settlement, you will release your claims.

 The Parties cannot predict exactly when (or whether) the Court will give final approval to the Settlement, so please be patient.
-However, if the Court finally approves the Settlement, checks will go out as soon as possible after the court order becomes final.
+However, if the Court finally approves the Settlement, checks to Settlement Class Members will go out as soon as possible after the court order becomes final.
 If there is an appeal of the Settlement, payment may be delayed.

 The Court has already given preliminary approval to the Settlement.
-A final hearing on the Settlement, called a Final Approval Hearing, will be held on August 29, 2024 at 10:00 AM, via telephonic conference using the following dial-in information: Telephonic Call-in Number: (888) 808-6929 and Access Code 5348076.
+A final hearing on the Settlement, called a Final Approval Hearing, will be held on February 6, 2025, via telephonic conference using the following dial-in information: Telephonic Call-in Number: (888) 808-6929 and Access Code 5348076.
 The Court may reschedule the Final Approval Hearing at its discretion and without notifying Settlement Class Members.
 At the Final Approval Hearing, the Court will consider whether to make final the certification of the Class for settlement purposes, hear any proper objections and arguments to the Settlement, as well as any requests for an award of attorneys’ fees, costs, expenses, and an incentive award to the Class Representative.

 If the Settlement is given final approval, the Settlement Agreement’s terms will take effect and the lawsuit will be dismissed on the merits.
 Both sides have agreed to the Settlement in order to achieve certain resolution to the lawsuit, in a manner that provides specific and valuable benefits to the members of the Settlement Class.